nielskrijger/blog/posts/2017-06-05-api-vs-domain-driven-architectures.md

 An API-Centric System focuses on the request/response (usually HTTP, RPC or pubsub messages).

-These systems are characterized by a lack of abstractions and have a strong focus on the communication protocol.
-It uses plain SQL or NoSQL calls and makes no or little attempt to capture domain entities and their relationships within application code.
+*These systems are characterized by a lack of abstractions and have a strong focus on the communication protocol.* They often use plain SQL or NoSQL calls and make no or little attempt to capture domain entities and their relationships within the application code.

 These backend systems are usually smaller and adopt microframeworks (e.g. [Sinatra](http://www.sinatrarb.com/), [Flask](http://flask.pocoo.org/) or [Express.js](https://expressjs.com/)) or no framework at all.